samn47/discord-remote-screenshot-taker/README.md

 pip install pyautogui
 ```

-If you get an error, be sure that you have installed Python 3.10 and pip.
+If you get an error, make sure that you have installed Python 3.10 and pip.

 ## Setup
 Open DiscordRemoteScreenshotTaker.py with a Python IDE and change the token variable to your discord's bot token.